-Census data can allow us to make comparisons over time.
-Pose this research question: How has the racial composition of our state/community changed between the years 1960 and 2020?
-To answer, students will refer to the reports 1960 Census - Population, Supplementary Reports: Negro Population, by County 1960 and 1950 and Race and Ethnicity in the United States: 2010 Census and 2020 Census.
+- 1. Census data can allow us to make comparisons over time.
+Pose the research question: how has the racial composition of our state/community changed between the years 1960 and 2020?
+To answer, students will refer to the reports 1960 Census Population, Supplementary Reports: Negro Population, by County 1960 and 1950 and Race and Ethnicity in the United States: 2010 Census and 2020 Census.
+Students will need internet access and a good-sized monitor to use the second report which is interactive.

+- 2. First, explore with students the topic of language and racial identification.
+In 1790, the census used only four categories to count people:

+- Free White males

+- Free White females

+- All other free persons

+- Slaves